Cooperative Retriever and Ranker in Deep Recommenders

 \section{Conclusion}

-In this paper, we propose a DRS jointly training framework CoRR, where the retriever and ranker are mutually reinforced.
-We then adopt a couple of strategies for generating hard negatives and propose an asymptotic-unbiased approximation of KL divergence, which could effectively compensate the bias induced by sampling.
-The experiments conducted on four public datasets demonstrate that CoRR outperforms the SOTA baselines.
+In this paper, we propose a novel DRS joint training framework CoRR, where the retriever and ranker are made mutually reinforced.
+We develop an adaptive and scalable sampler based on the retriever, which generates hard negative samples to facilitate the ranker's training.
+We also propose a novel asymptotic-unbiased estimation of KL divergence, which improves the effect of knowledge distillation, and thus contributes to the retriever's trainingÍ.
+Comprehensive experiments over four large-scale datasets verify the effectiveness of CoRR, as it outperforms both conventional DRS and the existing joint training methods with notable advantages.